cslarsen/mickey-scheme-historic/README.md

     mickey> (define (sql-get-user name)
               `(select * from user where name = ,name))

+*Note*: _There is currently a bug in the mickey REPL, so that quasiquotation requires an extra closing parenthesis to parse.
+This bug is not present if you run this example from a file, though._

-Running it should be self-explanatory.
+Running the function should be self-explanatory.

     mickey> (sql-get-user "foo")
     (select * from user where name = "foo")